- This event has passed.

-Noted financial economist Robert M. Townsend will present a series of lectures for faculty and graduate students presented by The Fama-Miller Center for Research in Finance and the Becker Friedman Institute May 16-23.
-Townsend's talks will center on two major themes: the design of payment systems and monetary policy and financial platforms and intermediation.
+Noted financial economist Robert M. Townsend presented a series of lectures for faculty and graduate students presented by The Fama-Miller Center for Research in Finance and the Becker Friedman Institute May 16-23.
+Townsend’s talks centered on two major themes: the design of payment systems and monetary policy and financial platforms and intermediation.

-In the first two talks, Townsend, a Fama-Miller Visitor and Becker Friedman Institute Distinguished Research Fellow, will focus on how micro-founded general equilibrium models of liquidity and money provide rich frameworks for understanding institutions and markets and for organizing data, with important operational implications for payment systems and monetary policy.
+In the first two talks, Townsend, a Fama-Miller Visitor and Becker Friedman Institute Distinguished Research Fellow, focused on how micro-founded general equilibrium models of liquidity and money provide rich frameworks for understanding institutions and markets and for organizing data, with important operational implications for payment systems and monetary policy.

-As motivation for the discussion, the talk will use recent issues in the U.S. and in developing countries, including
+As motivation for the discussion, the talk used recent issues in the U.S. and in developing countries, including

 - expanded balance sheets of the Federal Reserve and its impact on payments;